mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 :::

 Unfortunately upsampling from 30 minutes to 5 minutes generally requires that you have all the data in memory.
-For Polars this means you can't stream, so I call `.collect()` first.
+For Polars this means you cannot stream, so I call `.collect()` first.
 This particular table is small enough that this is generally not a problem.
 If it is a problem, or just too fiddly, a workaround is to duplicate the data 6 times, adding 5 × N minutes to each timestamp, then concatenating them vertically.
 (Making sure that you duplicate power, not energy.)

 ### Price Predictions

 We can obtain AEMO's price predictions (including the history of predictions made at various times for a given period) from "predispatch" data.
-The process behind this was explained [earlier](#predispatch-is-not-a-day-ahead-market).
+The predispatch process was explained [earlier](#predispatch-is-not-a-day-ahead-market).

 There are 3 relevant tables.
-`P5MIN_REGIONSOLUTION` and `PREDISPATCH` both contain a history of price predictions.
+Of these 3, `P5MIN_REGIONSOLUTION` and `PREDISPATCH` both contain a history of price predictions.
 This can be tricky to get your head around at first.
 Read the section earlier about [two-dimensional time](#two-dimensional-time).

 * `DISPATCHPRICE` contains the actual, final price.
 (Do not forget to filter to include only `INTERVENTION==0`)
 * `P5MIN_REGIONSOLUTION` contains predictions for the next hour or so, at 5 minute granularity.
 There are three datetime columns. `INTERVAL_DATETIME` is the end of the 5-minute period which the prediction was made _for_. `RUN_DATETIME` is the end of the 5-minute period when the prediction was published. `LASTCHANGED` is the exact time when the prediction was made. (`RUN_DATETIME` is just `LASTCHANGED` rounded up to the next 5 minute mark.)
-* `PREDISPATCHPRICE` contains `DATETIME` (the end of the 5-minute period which the prediction applies to) and `LASTCHANGED` (when the prediction was generated). `PREDISPATCHSEQNO` is related to `LASTCHANGED` rounded up to the next 5 minutes, but in a format which is a bit awkward to use.
+* `PREDISPATCHPRICE` contains `DATETIME` (the end of the 5-minute period which the prediction applies to) and `LASTCHANGED` (when the prediction was generated).
+There is no `RUN_DATETIME` column. `PREDISPATCHSEQNO` is related to `LASTCHANGED` rounded up to the next 5 minutes, but in a format which is a bit awkward to use.
+So just round up `LASTCHANGED` instead.
 Do not forget to filter to include only `INTERVENTION==0`. `RRP` is the price column.
-Although the precise meaning is a bit nuanced.
+The precise meaning of the price and other forecast values in this table is a bit nuanced.
 See [this article](https://wattclarity.com.au/articles/2021/06/oct2021-potential-tripwire-1-the-invisible-5-minute-trading-periods/) and [this article](oct2021-potential-tripwire-2-p30-predispatch-forecasts-after-5-minute-settlement-what-do-they-mean/).
 It is really every 6th 5-minute price.
 So my view is that you should linearly interpolate between these (based on interval end) to get the full 5 minute predictions.
 These predictions are only revised every half hour.

 You can read more about how far the data extends and the different granularities in [Watt Clarity](https://wattclarity.com.au/articles/2021/06/oct2021-potential-tripwire-2-p30-predispatch-forecasts-after-5-minute-settlement-what-do-they-mean/).

 These tables overlap.
 The `P5MIN_REGIONSOLUTION` contains 'predictions' made in the same interval they apply to.
 This is what `DISPATCHPRICE` does (which are definite, final prices, not predictions).
 Given the timestamps, you would expect that `P5MIN_REGIONSOLUTION` is exactly the same as `DISPATCHPRICE` for rows where `INTERVAL_DATETIME == RUN_DATETIME`.
-However there are some slight approximations made in predispatch calculations, to speed things up.
+However there are some slight approximations made in predispatch calculations, to speed the computation up.
 So predispatch is not _exactly_ the same algorithm as dispatch.
 Thus `P5MIN_REGIONSOLUTION` may be wrong for `INTERVAL_DATETIME == RUN_DATETIME`.
 So choose `DISPATCHPRICE` for those rows.

 There is also an overlap between `P5MIN_REGIONSOLUTION` and `PREDISPATCHPRICE` (even before interpolating).
 When this happens, use `P5MIN_REGIONSOLUTION`.
 So for each interval the prediction was made for, for each interval the prediction was made in, if there are multiple rows, choose `DISPATCHPRICE`, then `P5MIN_REGIONSOLUTION`, then `PREDISPATCHPRICE`.
 This is a good approach for operational queries, where you just filter for predictions for the next interval.
-(This approach is robust because if data is missing from one table, you'll get the next best thing from another.)

 For analytic queries, this data is large.
-In that case, doing a join and deduplication (e.g. vertical concatenation, then group by the two timestamp columns, sort etc) is very expensive (i.e. your laptop will run out of memory).
+In that case, doing a join and deduplication (e.g. vertical concatenation, then group by the two timestamp columns, sort by which table it came from etc) is very expensive (i.e. your laptop will run out of memory).
 So you can filter each table instead with conditions about the distance between the two time columns.

 * `DISPATCHPRICE` for the actual price